Minimal classes of graphs of unbounded clique-width defined by finitely many forbidden induced subgraphs: Antichains and well-quasi-ordering

 Let $m=|G|$.
 Since $G$ is a bichain graph, by Theorem~\ref{thm:universal} it must embed in the $m$-universal graph $Z_{m,m}$.
 By Lemma~\ref{lem:nogaps}, any such embedding must occupy a consecutive set of columns, since $G$ is canonically prime.
 Moreover, by our assumption that $G$ does not embed in $Z_{n,2k}$, every embedding of $G$ into $Z_{m,m}$ must occupy at least $2k+1$ consecutive columns.
 Pick one such embedding $\phi$, and note that we may assume that $\phi(G)$ contains at least one vertex in the first (i.e.\ leftmost) or second column of $Z_{m,m}$.

 We now choose a sequence of vertices $v_1,v_2,v_3,\dots v_{2k}$ from $\phi(G)$ as follows.
 We proceed inductively, at each step choosing $v_i$ so that $\col(v_i) \leq i+1$.
 If $\phi(G)$ contains a vertex in the leftmost column of $Z_{m,m}$, then set $v_1$ to be the highest vertex in this column.
 Otherwise, set $v_1$ to be the highest vertex in the third column of $Z_{m,m}$.
-In either case, there are still at least $2k-1$ contiguous columns containing vertices from $\phi(G)$ to the right of $\col(v_1)$.
+In either case, there are still at least $2k-1$ contiguous columns containing vertices from $\phi(G)$ lying in columns with index greater than $\col(v_1)$.